 Flyball Run Throughs are a great way to continue practicing flyball skills you’ve learned during workshops.
 Each session is $10 and requires pre-registration, please call or text Emily Neal at 804-467-6568 for details.

 Building Confidence is a beginner to intermediate course for people who would like to help their dogs be more confident when interacting with the world around them.
 This class will focus on skills for the dogs, confidence building games and team building games for dogs and handlers.
-Seven-week, one-hour class
+Six-week, one-hour class

 Creating a Calm Dog

 Creating a Calm Dog is a class for dogs who are young and overly energetic.
 Skills covered include settle, place, exercise, enrichment and more.
 A basic manners class such as Canine Manners is highly recommended before attending this intermediate-level class.
-Seven-week, one-hour class
+Seven week, one-hour class

 Managing a Reactive Dog